Brockencote Hall, Worcestershire.

 We were led into the spacious and elegant Chaddesley Restaurant which holds three AA Rosettes for its outstanding cuisine and has a superb collection of world class wines in a celebrated wall of wine.
 The Award-winning food combined with personal and attentive service helped create a superb dining experience.

-The Head Chef Tim Jenkins has been at Brockencote for nine years and has recruited a talented culinary team around him, whose clear passion is food.
+The Head Chef Tim Jenkins has been at Brockencote for seventeen years and has recruited a talented culinary team around him, whose clear passion is food.
 The teams rich wealth of experience and gourmet skills is used to the maximum to produce fresh, seasonal and innovative dishes on a daily basis, some of which I enjoyed that evening.

 My cooking is free flowing and natural, concentrating on delivering the best flavour possible’.